 4. You get to solve clients’ problems

-5. Every day is different!
+5. Every day is different

 Whilst there’s a rhythm to what you’re doing, every day is completely different.
 In fact, even if you followed the exact same routine each day, you would still experience a totally different day each time!
-That’s because recruitment is a people business, and your day is full of interactions with humans.
+That’s because it’s a people business, and your day is full of interactions with humans.
 And humans are by nature quite unpredictable!
 (This is evident from all of my years working in HR!).
 It never gets boring, I can tell you that much.

 In addition, the required skills in each sector are constantly evolving, and the skill gaps present across industries shift over time, so it’s rare to find a market so static that it would lose your interest.